sjvrijn/mf2/docs/source/getting-started.rst

 The object-style notation ``function.fidelity()`` is recommended for explicit access, but the other notations are available for more dynamic usage.
 With the list-style access, the *highest* fidelity is always at index *0*.

-This package maintains the following naming convention for the various
-fidelities:

-* bi-fidelity: 'high', 'low'
-* tri-fidelity: 'high', 'medium', 'low'

 Calling the functions